OpenSwitchNOS/openswitch-ops-portd/DESIGN.md

 * IP address configuration on L3 ports and synchronize the IP addresses with the Linux kernel.
 Also update the database with the directly connected route entries for the configured IP addresses.
 * Interface entry for the type internal and update the corresponding logical VLAN interface in the Linux kernel.
 * Netlink socket for new interface creation and update the newly created interface with the database admin status.
+* GRE tunnel configurations to create a tunnel link within the Linux kernel.

 ## References